 Divorce and the Guilty Party

 Every now and then it pops up again.
-I speak of the notion that when a marriage has been dissolved by a biblically sanctioned divorce, i.e., on the basis of fornication – Matthew 19:9, the “guilty party” has as much right to remarry as the innocent victim.
+I speak of the idea that when a marriage has been dissolved by a biblically sanctioned divorce (i.e., because of fornication — Mt.
+19:9) the guilty person has as much right to remarry as the innocent victim.
 After all, it is alleged, if the innocent party is released from the guilty culprit, it stands to reason that the guilty is also severed from the innocent.
-Sound reasonable?

-Where is the authorization for the guilty fornicator to remarry?
+Where is the authorization for the guilty adulterer to remarry?
 There is none.

-The issue is: Where is the divine authority for such a union?
-It does not exist.
-What is authorized excludes what is not!
-To act outside the bounds of Christ’s authority (Colossians 3:17), is to act presumptively.
+The issue is this.
+Where is the divine authority for such a union?
+It doesn’t exist.
+What is authorized excludes what is not authorized!
+To act outside the bounds of Christ’s authority (Col. 3:17), is to act presumptuously.

-Too, consider this point.
-Jesus made it clear that any divorce for a non-biblical cause, i.e., no fornication is involved, prohibits either party from entering a new union.
-A man who grows weary of his faithful wife, and divorces her, cannot remarry; if he does, he commits adultery.
+Then consider this point.
+Jesus made it clear that any divorce for a non-biblical cause (i.e., no fornication is involved) prohibits either party from entering a new union.
+A man who grows weary of his faithful wife, and divorces her, cannot remarry.
+If he does, he commits adultery.

 Divorce and remarriage are allowed only within the scope of divine authorization.
 All other sexual unions are prohibited.
 While this generally is viewed as a “hard saying,” it is a necessary restriction for the ultimate benefit of society as a whole.